-USAID has provided direct support to hundreds of small-medium entrepreneurs to build capacity in financial management, marketing, and business planning.
+We have provided direct support to hundreds of small-medium entrepreneurs to build capacity in financial management, marketing, and business planning.
 Today, USAID is focused on improving regional trade facilitation in transit, customs, and other border areas.

-USAID began supporting education in Namibia in 1991.
+We began supporting education in Namibia in 1991.
 The programs have assisted the Ministry of Education to accelerate primary education reform in northern Namibia.

 Through the President’s Emergency Plan for AIDS Relief (PEPFAR), the United States has provided substantial support to Namibia since 2004 to respond to one of the world’s worst HIV epidemics and one of the world’s highest tuberculosis rates.

 During the devastating floods of 2011, USAID provided humanitarian aid to affected communities.